women spending time alone enjoying a shower and self care time.

 14. Spend Time with Animals

 Animals are very capable of love and companionship.
-Spending time with animals can bring many benefits to your life, such as relieving anxiety, boosting self-esteem, and improving mental health.
+Spending time with animals brings benefits to your life, such as relieving anxiety, boosting self-esteem, and improving mental health.

 Make a point of spending quality time with your own pets, if you have them.
 Or alternatively, make plans to spend time with a neighbor’s pet or a friend’s pet (or at the community shelter).